-Next, we compared employment change as a proportion of total employment for the four selected areas as presented in Figure 49.
+Next, we compared employment change as a proportion of total employment for the four selected areas as presented in Figure 51.
 The red bars indicate percentage change in total employment and the lower and upper values indicate the margins of error.
 The difference in proportional employment change is between the study areas are statistically significant if the error margins do not overlap.

-Based on the LEHD data, the total employment within a half-mile of the BRT Pulse corridor decreased by approximately 1.6% between 2013 and 2019.
-In comparison, the West Broad corridor added about 9.6% of jobs while the Richmond region as a whole added about 8.3% jobs during the same period.
-Although the decline in jobs along the Pulse corridor is statistically significant when compared to the region's overall job growth, it is not significantly lower when compared to the other two corridors, as indicated by the overlap of their error margins.
-All three corridors experienced substantial job growth within a half-to-one mile buffer, with the highest gain of about 24.6% along the West Broad corridor, followed by about 15% gain along the Pulse corridor and about 11.4% increase along the North-South corridor.
+Based on the LEHD data, the total employment within a half-mile of the Pulse corridor decreased by approximately 1.6% between 2013 and 2019.
+In comparison, the West Broad corridor added about 9.6% of jobs while the Richmond region as a whole added the North-South corridor.
 However, the margins of error vary by 20% or higher, so the differences cannot be definitively ascertained.